fred-maina/email_sender/readme.md

 The CSV file must have the following structure:

 ```
-email
-recipient1@example.com
-recipient2@example.com
-recipient3@example.com
+Email,First Name,Middle Name,Last Name,Completion (%),Country,Phone Number,Gender,Academic Level,Week,Assignee,Response,Comments,Follow up date
+samuelebiloma208@gmail.com,samuel,N/A,ebiloma,62.5,Nigeria,8147826008,male,UnderGraduate,Week 5,,,,,
 ```

-- The `email` column should contain the email addresses of the recipients.
+- The `Email` column should contain the email addresses of the recipients.
 - There should be no other columns or extraneous data.

 ## Notes

 - Make sure you have a stable internet connection for sending emails.
 - If using Gmail, you need to enable "less secure apps" or generate an "App Password" for the script to work properly.
+- Successfully sent emails will be deleted from the `emails.csv` file to keep the list updated.